annabelkrijgsman/Python-SuperPy-V2/README.md

 `python main.py show-inventory`

+To see the inventory _and_ receive an CSV export, use the following command:

+`python main.py show-inventory --exportCSV Yes`

-To see the inventory _and_ receive an export, use the following command:
+To see the inventory _and_ receive an PDF export, use the following command:

-`python main.py show-inventory --export Yes`
+`python main.py show-inventory --exportPDF Yes`

 - ### `show-sales`